davrempe/domain-transfer-net/README.md

 # domain-transfer-net

+Please see our [final report](http://cs229.stanford.edu/proj2017/final-reports/5241608.pdf) for a discussion of achievable results with this implementation.
+In particular, the face-emoji domain transfer showed only very limited success (if any).

 # CS 229 Final Project: Unsupervised Cross-Domain Image Generation

 ## Davis Rempe, Xinru Hua, Haotian Zhang (Team 925)